wyhaines/opentelemetry-api.cr/README.md

 ## Installation

 You will not normally directly use this shard.
-If you want to instrument your code with OpenTelemetry, see the [Instrumentation shard](/wyhaines/opentelemetry-instrumentation.cr/) or the [SDK](/wyhaines/opentelemetry-sdk.cr/).
+If you want to instrument your code with OpenTelemetry, see the [Instrumentation shard](https://github.co/wyhaines/opentelemetry-instrumentation.cr/) or the [SDK].

 If you do have reason to use this shard directly, however: